jacomyma/mapping-controversies/_pages/tuto-1-5.md

 	* The ```Dates``` should be from 01/07/2015 to today (we used 06/02/2022)
 	* The ```Date type``` should be ```Daily```.
 Indeed, Tableau can aggregate into months or years easily, so the more precise data is just better.
 * Download the dataset by clicking on the ```Download``` drop-down menu and selecting ```CSV```.

+The tool works by calling the Application Programming Interface (API) of Wikimedia.
+The [endpoint for page views](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews) gives you more options than the tool is able to offer, but the tool makes it easy to interact with API.
+We will see in the next tutorial how to use script to call the API directly.

 # Visualize